vhartman/vhartman.github.io/_posts/2022-03-20-robo_stippling.md

 # Simulated results

-Using the logo of our lab as an example, we get such an animation{% sidenote 'sn-id-whatever' 'The second robot needs to be there as well, otherwise it would not be taken into account for collision avoidance.'%}:
+Using the logo of our lab as an example, we get such an animation{% include sidenote.html text='The second robot needs to be there as well, otherwise it would not be taken into account for collision avoidance.'%}:

 <div style="width: 90%;margin:auto">
     <img src="{{ site.url }}/assets/stippling/stippling_lis.gif" style="width:100%; padding: 10px">